 Yala National Park is the best place to see Leopards in the world

 Also known as Ruhunu Park, this is Sri Lanka’s second-largest and most visited national park located in the south-eastern region of the country in both the Uva and Southern Provinces, right next to the Indian Ocean.

 The national park consists of five blocks or quadrants, two of which are currently open for visitation (the western block or block one has the highest concentration of leopards in the world) and also has adjoining features to the main park.

-The park covers nearly 1,000 square kilometres or close to 400 square miles of land consisting of grasslands, scrubs, forest, lagoons and tanks.
+The park covers nearly 1,000 square kilometers or close to 400 square miles of land consisting of grasslands, scrubs, forests, lagoons, and tanks.

 The tanks are utilized as a vital hydration resource for the wildlife during the dry season but actually, date to the ancient days of the Sri Lankan Kings (there are also restored Temples that offer a glimpse into the ancient monastic civilization of Sithulpawwa).